joaquin-mendoza8/ice-track/README.md

 ## 4.1 Registration.

 ### 4.1.1 Admin
-- Create a user ID and password and set your user role to admin to access special privileges.
+- Create a user ID and password and ask an admin to provide you with admin privileges
+- If you are an admin go to **Admin Dashboard** and choose a user in the **Elevate User** tab.

 ### 4.1.2 Customer
 - Create a user ID and password and provide your personal information to be able to start your order and transaction.

 ## 4.2 Order Entry
-- Navigate to the **Orders** section using the blue tab on the top right.
+- Navigate to the **Orders** section using the tab on the top right.

 ### 4.2.1 Admin
 - Navigate to the **Admin Dashboard** section using the blue tab on the top right.
-- Set the customer's status (preferred, ok, shaky)
+- Set the customer's status (preferred, ok, shaky) (Coming Soon)
 - Access the **Orders** section to manage customer orders

 ### 4.2.2 Customer